UFC Fight Night: Brunson vs. Till: Background

 A flyweight bout between former UFC Flyweight Championship challenger Alex Perez and Matt Schnell had been rescheduled for this event.
 They were originally expected to meet at UFC 262, before Perez was forced to pull out due to undisclosed reasons.
 They were then booked again at UFC on ESPN: Barboza vs. Chikadze, before being shifted to this event.
 However, the bout was yet again postponed for unknown reasons to UFC 269.

 Nathaniel Wood was expected to face Jonathan Martinez in a bantamweight bout at the event.
 However, Wood pulled out of the bout in mid-August citing a broken hand and was replaced by Marcelo Rojo.
 At the weigh-ins, Martinez weighed in at 138 pounds, two pounds over the bantamweight non-title fight limit.
 The bout was expected to proceed at a catchweight, but it was eventually scrapped hours later.

 A bantamweight bout between Jack Shore and Said Nurmagomedov was scheduled for the event.
 However, Nurmagomedov was pulled from the event due to visa issues and was replaced by Zviad Lazishvili.
 Lazishvili later pulled out due to injury and was replaced by Liudvik Sholinian.

 A light heavyweight bout between former UFC Light Heavyweight Championship challenger Alexander Gustafsson and Paul Craig was expected to take place at the event.
 However, a week before the event, Gustafsson withdrew due to injury.
 In turn, promotion officials removed Craig from the card as well.

 A light heavyweight bout between former light heavyweight title challenger Volkan Oezdemir and Magomed Ankalaev was expected to take place at this event.
 However, the bout was postponed to UFC 267 for unknown reasons.

 A welterweight bout between David Zawada and Sergey Khandozhko was expected to take place at the event.
 However, the week before the event, Khandozhko was pulled from the contest for unknown reasons and replaced by Alex Morono.

 A heavyweight bout between Sergei Pavlovich and Tom Aspinall was expected to serve as the co-headliner.
-However, Pavlovich pulled out a week before the contest due to visa issues and was replaced by Sergey Spivak.
+However, Pavlovich pulled out a week before the contest due to visa issues and was replaced by Serghei Spivac.

 A lightweight bout between Marc Diakiese and Rafael Alves was scheduled for the event.
 However, Alves pulled out of the fight in mid-August for undisclosed reasons and in turn, Diakiese was removed from the card as well.